twiw49/template/README.md

 **Serverless gives us endpoint URL.
 But the root path of that URL isn't `/`.
 In this project, the root path is `/dev`.**

-* If you go to the endpoint URL, Progressive Web App doesnt' work well.
+* If you go to the endpoint URL, it doesn't work well.
 You should have other domain of which root path is `/`.
 * You can register your own domain in `aws.amazon.com => API Gateway => Custom Domain Name`.
 * https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-edge-optimized-custom-domain-name.html